 Yoga naturally arises in every breath you take.
 You are just not aware of this.
 The secret is to train your mind and become attuned to the quiet background on which life happens.
-To understand our world this deeper way, Ayurveda is our guide.
+To understand our world this deeper way, Ayurveda guides us to do this.

-Ayurveda is the science of life and Yoga is merely a part of this wonderous subject.
+Veda is the ‘science of life’ and Yoga is merely a part of this vast subject.

 What is Ayurveda